-We are interested in cellular fate decisions; how cells maintain homeostasis by perceiving external stimuli, processing information through the intricate system of 'intracellular signal transduction,' and ultimately manifesting distinct phenotypes.
+We are interested in the mechanisms underlying cellular fate decisions; how cells maintain homeostasis by sensing external stimuli and processing information, ultimately leading to distinct phenotypes.
 The past few decades have illuminated the genes and pathways that constitute intracellular signal transduction, providing us with a comprehensive network overview.
 Yet, many questions remain elusive.
-We seek to unravel the mysteries of how cells adeptly acquire information from a constantly changing environment, the extent of their recognition capabilities for various ligand information (types, concentrations, combinations, physical constrains, etc.), and the mechanisms of when and how cell fate - be it cell division, differentiation, or apoptosis - is determined.
+We seek to unravel the mechanisms of how cells acquire information from a noisy environment, to what extent the cells recognize various ligand information (types, concentrations, combinations, physical constrains, etc.), and when and how cell fate such as cell division, differentiation, and apoptosis is determined.

-Our mission is to quantitatively decipher the fundamental principles underlying intracellular signaling pathways involved in the process of cell fate decision-making.
 We employ cultured cells, fission yeast, and nematodes as our tools, and we're dedicated to pioneering new technologies, such as fluorescence imaging and optogenetics, to advance our understanding.
 Our research revolves around three core themes:

-- 1. Understanding the Encoding Mechanisms in Cell Signaling: We explore how cells perceive and process external cues, digging into the mechanisms of information processing within the cell. - 2.
-Understanding the Decoding Mechanisms in Cell Fate Decision-Makings: We investigate the critical moments when and how cells make vital decisions about their fate whether to divide, differentiate, or meet another cell fate. - 3.
+- 1. Understanding the Encoding Mechanisms in Cell Signaling: We explore how and to what extent cells sense and process external cues, digging into the mechanisms of information processing within the cell. - 2.
+Understanding the Decoding Mechanisms in Cell Fate Decision-Makings: We investigate when and how cells make cell fate decisions such as cell proliferation, differentiation, and apoptosis by the information encoded from the intracellular signal transduction. - 3.
 Building a whole cell model of eukaryotic cells: Our goal is to integrate all available experimental and computational data cell signaling, metabolism, DNA replication, gene expression, etc. into one model, building a whole-cell model of eukaryotic cells.